MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-guidance.md

 ## Issue: DNS records are missing in a DNS zone

-This issue can be caused by one of the following situations:
+This issue can be caused by one of the following causes:

 ### Cause 1